aristanetworks/terraform-provider-cloudeos/docs/resources/clos.md

 * `leaf_to_edge_peering` - (Optional) Leaf to edge VPC peering, default is `true`.
 * `leaf_to_edge_igw` - (Optional) Leaf to edge VPC connection through Internet Gateway, default is `false`.
 * `leaf_encryption` - (Optional) Support encryption using Ipsec between Leaf and Edge.
 Default is `false`.

+## Attributes Reference

+In addition to the Arguments listed above - the following Attributes are exported

+* `ID` - The ID of the Clos Resource.

+## Timeouts

+* `delete` - (Defaults to 5 minutes) Used when deleting the Clos Resource.